vanGoghhh/tp/docs/team/breadpeanutbutter.md

 * **New Feature: URL Link Information field**
   * What it is for: A field used to represent a URL link to a candidate's profile such as his/her LinkedIn or Github page.
-    It is an optional input field for candidates.
+    It is an optional input field for candidates since not all candidates have an online profile page.
 Internally, it is represented as a UrlLink object.
   * Justification: This Information field allows job recruiters to have easy access to the URL link to profiles and resumes of candidates.
   * Highlight: This field was the first information field that was optional for candidates and also have no default value.
 It was a challenge to implement this field as I had to consider how to make it reflect no value while adhering to good coding practices.
 I wanted to avoid using